petrock/career-opportunities/resume-notes.md

 MobileFS

-Leadership
 RTI Proposal Lead
   - Duke Launch and Scale Speedomter.
 Budget, proposal text and in-person presentation.
-Awarded, $250,000.
+Awarded, 2-years, $250,000.
-  - FDA Labelling
+  - FDA Labelling.
+Budget, organization of proposal text.
+Resulted in inviation to present ideas in-person at the FDA to help shape future Request for Proposals.

-Division Lead, ## of proposals, division budget and proposal text contributions
+Proposal Division Lead, ## of proposals, division budget and proposal text contributions
   - Total #
   - [List some specifics]